-An established enterprise medical device company recognized inefficiencies in their Configuration Management Database (CMDB) and sought a structured approach to aligning it with ServiceNow’s Common Service Data Model (CSDM).
+An established enterprise medical device company recognized inefficiencies in their Configuration Management Database (CMDB) and sought a structured approach to aligning it with ServiceNow's Common Service Data Model (CSDM).
+USDM delivered a standardized, scalable framework that brought governance, clarity, and automation to their IT service data.

-- Lack of in-house expertise: The organization needed a CSDM expert to provide guidance and ensure proper implementation.
+- Lack of in-house expertise: the organization needed a CSDM expert to provide guidance and ensure proper implementation.

 Business Application Relationships